dominictarr/stack-expression/README.md

 > note: might add an option to join to allow empty list.

+## capturing groups: TEXT, GROUP

+### TEXT(subrule, map?)

+capture the text matched in a subrule. map is an optional function that will be applied to a matched group.

-### GROUP(subrule)
+### GROUP(subrule, map?)

-capture the contents matched by subrule.
-If there are no other CATCH expressions nested inside of this one, then capture the raw text matched by the subrule.
-If there are nested CATCH expressions, group them into an array.

-> note: I might split this into two functions.
+capture any subgroups into a collection.
+If there are no subgroups, but the subrule matches, an empty array is returned.

+the optional map function will be applied to the groups as a whole.

 ### RECURSE() => subrule